jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/runtime_options.md

 |----------------|----------|
 | `Path` or `null` | `null`|

 The `download_dir` jdownloader will use.
-A `null` value (the default) will make jdownloader use the same `download_dir` as CDL.
+A `null` value (the default) will make jdownloader use the same `download_dir` as Cyberdrop-DL.
 Use this option as path mapping when jdownloader is running on a different host / docker.

 This option has no effect unless `send_unsupported_to_jdownloader` is `true`